jordiup/react/README.md

 # React ⚛⚡
-The purpose of this repo is to document my progress of 'React Front To Back' - one of the highest rated Udemy course about the React JS framework, instructed by Traversy Media.
+The purpose of this repo is to document my progress of React.
+So far I have taken two Udemy courses:
+ - **'React Front To Back'**, one of the highest rated Udemy course about the React JS framework, instructed by Traversy Media.

   Topics covered:
   - Master React Concepts - Components, State, Props, etc
   - Learn & Use The Context API
   - Learn Redux From Scratch
   - Build & Deploy a Client Management App With React, Redux & Firebase/Firestore
   - Master ES6+ Features Like Arrow Functions, Spread & Async Await

+ - **'Complete React Developer in 2019'**, a modernised course tackling large scale React development. (👷‍♂️🏗 WIP 🚧)

  ## Showcased projects
   The following project have been build in correspondence with the tutorials, and are deployed live with Firebase.
 Feel free to check them out.